fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 ### Testing in Postman

-In this example, we test a flow for an API that was created and started in App Connect purchased from IBM Marketplace: https://designer.appconnect.ibmcloud.com/.
+In this example, we test the previously created flow for an API in App Connect.

-1. To test your API, click the **Manage** tab and make note of the URL, user name, and password.
-We’re going to use these credentials to invoke the API operations.
 In this tutorial, we’re going to use *Postman*; however, you can use your preferred utility, for example, the Linux command line and *curl*, or the *HttpRequester add-on for Firefox*.

+1. To test your API, click the **Manage** tab and make note of the **Route**, and **API key**.

+We’re going to use the API key to invoke the API operations.

 1. Open the Postman utility.
 (The following steps use Postman version 5.3.1.
 Some steps might differ slightly for different versions.)

 1. First we’re going to test the **Create Customer** operation by selecting the **POST** function in Postman.

-1. In the Enter request URL field, paste the API base URL that you copied earlier and append the model name /Customer to the end.
+1. In the Enter request URL field, paste the API base URL (Route) that you copied earlier and append the model name /Customer to the end.

 ![](./img/api_flow_postman_get_customer.gif)

-5. In the **Authorization** tab, change the Type to **Basic Auth**.

-6. Add the user name and password that you copied earlier to their respective fields.

-7. Click **Update Request**.

 8. Go to the **Headers** tab and select the following key/value pairs:

-	* Key: Content-Type
+* Key: **Content-Type**
-	* Value: application/json
+* Value: **application/json**

 ![](./img/api_flow_headers.png)

+* Key: **x-ibm-client-id**
+* Value: **f49fc113-99a4-4b59-bc04-9079865fd66c**

 9. Go to the **Body** tab, select **raw** and add the following text to the palette: